Anwar Yusuf Turani: East Turkistan Government in Exile

 On September 14, 2004, Uyghurs and Kazakh members of the diaspora proclaimed the creation of the East Turkistan Government in Exile (ETGE) in Washington, D.C. and Turani was elected Prime Minister.
 China's Ministry of Foreign Affairs spokesperson Kong Quan publicly registered his displeasure, referencing such groups' terrorism in the Xinjiang region.
-In November, the U.S. government declared that it "does not recognize any East Turkestan government-in-exile, nor do we provide support for any such entity".

-According to East-Turkistan.net, the website widely recognized as the ETGE's official website, the ETGE Parliament impeached Turani for "violating the ETGE's Constitutional Amendment No.4" in 2006.
+In November, the U.S. government declared that it "does not recognize any East Turkestan government-in-exile, nor do we provide support for any such entity".According to East-Turkistan.net, the website widely recognized as the ETGE's official website, the ETGE Parliament impeached Turani for "violating the ETGE's Constitutional Amendment No.4" in 2006.
 Turani claimed that he faced an "attempted coup" on July 28, 2005 by ETGE officials who sought to "overthrow" him.
 Turani claimed to have expelled those against him and continued to run his own government since then.
 Despite the ETGE's constitution capping the length of office of the Prime Minister and President for any individual at two 4-year terms, Turani continued to claim himself as its Prime Minister from 2004 until 2019.
 Since 2019 he has subsequently claimed to be the ETGE's second president.
 Other than YouTube videos uploaded by Turani himself and some fringe Turkish articles, no mainstream or credible sources have credited him as president, or as prime minister since 2006.

-Activism
+Other

 Turani criticized the People's Republic of China for imprisoning the Uyghur imam Huseyincan Celil.
 He compared Celil's arrest to that of Rebiya Kadeer and theorized that the PRC wanted to use Celil as leverage against Canada, where Celil held citizenship.

 On August 3, 2014, Turani addressed Chinese human rights violations in East Turkistan at the Freedom Plaza in Washington, DC, following his performance of East Turkistan's national anthem with a tambur.

 On July 15, 2015, he addressed scholars and journalists on the situation of the Uyghur people under the rule of communist China at the Chantilly Regional Library in Virginia.

 On July 5, 2016, he told China to leave East Turkistan at a gathering in front of the Chinese consulate in Istanbul.

 On July 29, 2016, Turani addressed the general situation of East Turkistan before scholars, politicians, freedom fighters and journalists at Sulaymania Mosque in Istanbul.

 On November 14, 2019, he appealed to the U.S. government on behalf of East Turkistan during a visit to Istanbul to support the independence movement.

 On November 12, 2020, during his speech at the Independence Day of East Turkistan, Turani called on the East Turkistani diaspora to fight for the independence of his homeland against China.

 On February 12, 2021, Turani shared his thoughts and beliefs about the political situation of the United States in the aftermath of the 2020 Presidential election with his fellow countrymen in diaspora.